pablodecm/paper-inferno/paper/paper.md

 trained during 200 epochs using a mini-batch size of 64 and a fixed learning rate of $\gamma=0.001$.

-A more complete quantitative study of the improvement of the different INFERNO models is provided in \autoref{tab:results_table}, where the median and 1-sigma percentiles on the expected uncertainty on $s$ are provided for 100 random-initialised models.
-The results for 100 random-initialised cross-entropy trained models and the results for the optimal classifier and likelihood-based inference are also included for comparison.
+A more complete study of the improvement provided by the different INFERNO training procedures is provided in \autoref{tab:results_table}, where the median and 1-sigma percentiles on the expected uncertainty on $s$ are provided for 100 random-initialised instances of each model.
+In addition, the results for 100 random-initialised cross-entropy trained models and the optimal classifier and likelihood-based inference are also included for comparison.

 \begin{table}